abpio/abp-commercial-docs/en/startup-templates/application/azure-deployment/step2-configuration-application.md

     }
 ```

-- Modify the **yourapp.HttpApi.Host** url in every location throughout your project.
+- Modify the **yourapp.HttpApi.Host** URL in every location throughout your project.

     This includes the following files: